flux3dp/docker-ros2/README.md

 # docker-ros2

+## Description

+Setup a turtlebot3 with ros2 in a clean raspberry pi SD card.
+Include a docker container with docker network mode "host"

+## Prerequisite

+It is better if you have a private docker registry to pull from pre-build image.
+Currently `192.168.16.205:5000`.
+If you want to add yours, modify `host-installation.sh` and `docker-compose.yaml`, or simply build docker image locally.

 ## installation

-1. Use raspberry pi 4 to get enough computation ability.
+1. Setup a turtlebot3 hardware with raspberry pi 4

-    (pi 3 Model B+ will crash after `ros2 launch turtlebot3_bringup robot.launch.py`, while it is the default board used by turtlebot3 waffle_pi)
+    (pi 3 Model B+ will crash after `ros2 launch turtlebot3_bringup robot.launch.py`, while it is the default board used by turtlebot3 waffle_pi. [issue #546](https://github.com/ROBOTIS-GIT/turtlebot3/issues/546#issuecomment-610725769))

 2. Start from a clean OS image.
 Use [BalenaEther](https://www.balena.io/etcher/) to Flash [Raspberry Pi 3 (64-bit ARM) preinstalled server image](http://cdimage.ubuntu.com/ubuntu/releases/bionic/release/) to SD card